 (2) Update your school or district’s website with as much information as possible.

-Create a page dedicated solely to the coronavirus and keep it updated with everything you know.
-The Seattle Public Schools offers a great example.
+You may already have a coronavirus-focused page on your website.
+If you don’t, create one now and keep it updated with everything you know.
+The Red Clay Consolidated School District in Pennsylvania offers a great example.
 Draft web copy is included in our templates, as well.

 (3) Send an email to staff, providing them with a full list of the symptoms of coronavirus.